Kenya-Rae/home-cook-recipes/README.md

 - Finer details can be added to i.e dropboxes or recipes to be placed in alphabetical order, rather than when it was created.
 As well as this tune up the overall postionings and responsiveness.
 - Within the homepage, I would love to include a display of cards which shows what the site offers without giving the whole site away.
 - Delete category function.
 As I had forgotten to add this when creating it.
 Unfortunately don't have enough time to add this in.
+- Images seem to display and then not display could be an access error within the file path.

 ## Accessibility